simontorres/goodman_user_manual/user_manual/overview.rst

 *****************************
 - In its current version the pipeline does not perform combination of individual spectra.
-If you obtained several individual exposures of the same object, they will be output as separate 1-D, wavelength-calibrated spectra
+If you obtained several individual exposures of the same object, they will be output as separate 1-D, wavelength-calibrated spectra.

+- It does not combine lamps.
+If there are more than one comparison lamp associated with an spectrum they will be processed and saved separately.

 - There is yet no flux calibration.
 We are working on a module that will do this.
+  But this will be left for a later release.

 - This pipeline does not evaluate nor select data by quality.
 It will simply try to run using all existing files. **Make sure you only have good data in the